 One of those details is their profile picture.
 This is one thing that most people don’t give a lot of thought to, even though they should.
 In this post we’re going to discuss why it’s so important, and we’ll also look at ideal Instagram profile picture size and the best practices you need to be using.

-For your profile picture to have a high quality resolution and not be distorted or resized in a strange way, it’s important to get these measurements exactly right.
-You can use Snappa to do this quickly and easily, or to make a new profile picture for Instagram all together.
+You can use Snappa’s profile picture maker to do this quickly and easily, or to make a new profile picture for Instagram all together.

-Use “Create Custom Graphic Size” in Snappa’s creation tool, and enter in the 110×110.
+Use “Create Custom Graphic Size” in Snappa’s creation tool, and enter in the 1000 x 1000.

 You’ll immediately see a canvas in those perfect Instagram profile picture dimensions.
-You can upload your business’s logo (which I did here), or even create a new logo with some of our design elements we have in our library.
+You can upload your business’s logo, or even create a new logo with some of our design elements we have in our library.

 Once you’re ready, all you have to do is download the image and upload it to your profile picture.